 Today I´m sharing with you how to make arroz con leche so that it comes out as creamy as the one our grandmothers used to make us for dessert.

-This creamy homemade dessert is a classic Spanish dish I grew up on and feel very identified with.
+This creamy homemade dessert is a classic Spanish dish I grew up on, and it has alongside flan the super power to take me back to my childhood every time I eat it.

 Arroz con leche is a traditional Spanish dessert made from rice, milk and sugar.